Top of the pageCheck Your Symptoms

 - Missed periods.

 - Nausea and vomiting.

-- You have missed more than two menstrual periods in a row.
+- Two or more menstrual periods are missed in a row.

 Preparing For Your Appointment

 You can help your doctor diagnose and treat your condition by being prepared for your appointment.

 Author: Healthwise Staff